TechAtNYU/ClassroomLM/README.md

 - Students can create multiple chatrooms per classroom and choose who to invite within each chatroom.
 - Within the chatroom, students can pull the LLM into the conversation in the manner of a group chat with the **`/ask [message]`** command.
 - The assistant in this case retains all the benefits described above for the personal chat, as it is also RAG enabled.
+  ???? can we move this out of quote
   > To be clear, this isn’t the common implementation of a "group chat with an assistant" very often found in company Slacks, etc. where the LLM is just responding to the message that triggered it.
 In that case, it's only more useful than just doing asking the LLM personally since the answer is visible to everyone.
 Instead here, when triggered with the `/ask` command the LLM will have knowledge of all the previous conversation and respond accordingly, as if it’s just part of the conversation.

   ![Collaborative Chat Example](.github/assets/collab-full.png)